weeeBox/mobile-system-design/README.md

 _TBD_
 ### Quality Of Service
 To make your system more energy efficient you can introduce the Quality Of Service classes for your network operations.
 The implementation is quite tricky but you can discuss it on a higher level:
 - Limit the number of concurrent network operations (4-10).
+The number itself may depend on the device state (battery/wall charger, WiFi/cellular, doze/standby, etc).
 - Assign a Quality Of Service class to each of your network requests:
   - **User-critical** - should be dispatched as fast as possible: fetching the next page of data for the Tweet Feed; requesting Tweet Details.
   - **UI-critical**: - should be dispatched after User-critical requests: fetching low-res thumb images for tweets on the Feed while scrolling.
 Cancelled if the user scrolls past the target tweet.
 May be delayed in case of fast scrolling.